EXCCoin/exccwallet/rpc/documentation/api.md

 The `SpvSync` method begins the spv syncing process.
-It will stream back progress to provide feedback on the current state of the wallet loading/bringup.
-This is a long lived RPC and only end when canceled or upon received an error.
+It will stream back progress to provide feedback on the current state of the wallet loading/bring-up.
+This is a long-lived RPC and only end when canceled or upon received an error.

 **Request:** `SpvSyncRequest`

-- `bool discover_accounts`:  Whether or not the wallet should attempt to discover accounts during discovery.
+- `bool discover_accounts`:  Whether the wallet should attempt to discover accounts during discovery.
 This requires the private passphrase to be set as well and will error otherwise.